The WEST SIDE STORY you haven’t heard…

 It’s 1959, West Side Story has taken Broadway by storm, and from their family’s tiny apartment in the San Juan Hill neighborhood of Manhattan, the young Candelaria siblings dream of glamorous careers in show business.
 When the opportunity arises for this talented Puerto Rican family to audition for roles in West Side Story itself, all their dreams seem poised to come true – until a neighborhood-wide eviction abruptly threatens everything they have worked for.

 Tony Award-winning playwright Matthew López offers a humorous, moving and dance-filled portrait of a family set on edge by gentrification, stubborn idealism, and a profound love of the performing arts.
-Directed by Zi Alikhan (Hamilton, Resident Director) with choreography by Karla Puno Garcia (world premiere Noir by Duncan Sheik and Kyle Jarrow at Alley Theatre).
+Directed by Zi Alikhan (Snow in Midsummer (CSC), Resident Director for Hamilton) with choreography by Karla Puno Garcia (world premiere Noir by Duncan Sheik and Kyle Jarrow at Alley Theatre, Tick, Tick..
+BOOM!.)

 IN-PERSON PROLOGUE IS BACK!